Diploma in Sporting Excellence (DiSE)

 - Starts in September annually and lasts for 18 months

-- For riders who are, or who expect to be, in the England talent pathway
+- For riders who are, or who show potential to be, in the British Cycling talent pathway

 - A combination of face to face and online learning with training camps every two months